Last Updated: 25 January 2021

-Our robust Business Continuity pandemic plan, reviewed specifically in relation to COVID-19, has now been in place since March.
-We have a dedicated Continuity Management Team (CMT) that continues to meet regularly to oversee the delivery of the plan in line with every development.
+Our robust Business Continuity pandemic plan, reviewed specifically in relation to COVID-19, has now been in place since March 2020.
+Our dedicated Continuity Management Team (CMT) continues to meet regularly to oversee the delivery of the plan in line with every development.
 Our comprehensive plans have allowed us to continue to fully support and provide ongoing services.
 As a firm we transitioned to homeworking seamlessly, with no interruptions in service delivery to our clients, with all our people working effectively from home.
 The only exception to home working currently is a small number of staff in our Glasgow office to support some of the business critical processes for our TPA operations.

-With the latest national lockdown in England, as well as the continuing restrictive measures in Scotland, in conjunction with the guidance from both governments that that those who can work from home should continue to do so, all of our offices remain closed.
+With the latest national lockdowns across England and Scotland, and the guidance from both governments that that those who can work from home should continue to do so, all of our offices remain closed.
 Our CMT has been working on detailed preparation and plans to allow us to re-open safely when government guidance allows us to do so.
 At that stage we will be taking a phased approach with a limited capacity and our priority will be to support those who need and want to return to the office for wellbeing issues.
 We know that prolonged home working is a challenge for some, and we’re doing all we can to support our people’s mental wellbeing during what is a difficult time for many.

 Until our offices re-open we also don’t expect our people to travel to, or attend, face to face client meetings – we want to protect everyone and so we have arrangements in place for all our meetings to be held via video or phone calls.
 Everyone’s safety and wellbeing remains our top priority.
 We are also considering how we can lock-in the positives of our COVID-19 experience and move towards a ‘best of both worlds’ future.
 A particular focus will be our use of video technology to facilitate client and internal meetings, helping to reduce travel, supporting everyone’s wellbeing and minimising our environmental impact.